kuuronekoo/Simple-Weather-App/README.md

 ## ⛅Features

 - ⚡ Get current weather information for any city
-- ❄ Display weather details like temperature, temperature etc.
+- ❄ Display weather details like temperature, humidity etc.
 - ⭐Responsive and mobile-friendly design

 ## 🌏How to Use